MeastroZI/Js_beginner_Proj/README.md

- I found these old projects from two years ago on my drive.
+ I found these 2 year old project from my drive.
 Back then, I was just starting out in coding.
-But creating these small projects made me really happy.
-Now, when I look at the code again, it brings a big smile to my face, making me smile.
-Looking at the code again, I'm reminded of the journey I've been on
+But creating these small projects made me really happy at that time.
+Looking at the code again, I'm reminded of the journey I've been on.